lambdalisue/notify/README.rst

     :alt: License

 Notify process termination via email.
-It support Python 2.4 and later.
+It support Python 2.4 and later (Python 2.4 and Python 2.5 was manually tested, so it might not work).

 Installation
 ------------